 Psyche

 Psyche is a NASA discovery mission to the metallic asteroid (16) Psyche.
-The launch was delayed by NASA until October 2023.
-Arrival at the main belt asteroid is now planned for 2029.
-Psyche has a distance to the Sun of 2.91 au, a volume of 240 km × 185 km × 145 km and an average density of 4.5 g/cm³.
-Its density, radar reflections and thermal inertia suggest a high (approx. 40%) metal content.
-However, a spectral absorption at 0.9 μm also suggests a silicate component.
+Psyche was launched on 13 October 2023 from NASA’s Kennedy Space Center in Florida.
+The arrival at the main belt asteroid is planned for 2029.
+Psyche has a distance to the Sun of 2.91 AU, a volume of 279 km ⨯ 232 km ⨯ 181 km and a density between 3.5 g/cm3 and 4.1 g/cm³.
+Its density, radar reflections and thermal inertia suggest that Psyche is composed of a mixture of rock and metal with a 30% to 60% metal content.
+A spectral absorption at 0.9 μm indicates a silicate component.
 Therefore, Psyche is believed to be the core of a previously differentiated asteroid that was destroyed by subsequent collisions.
-Psyche not only offers the possibility to examine an asteroid, but also allows a view into the interior of a planetary body.
+Psyche not only offers the possibility to examine an asteroid, but also allows a view into the interior of a protoplanetary body.
 It is believed that Psyche can provide clues about the conditions during the first 100 million years of the formation and differentiation of a protoplanet.

 Therefore, the most important scientific goals of the Psyche Mission are the investigation of the asteroid with regard to the evolution of the physical and astronomical conditions and processes from the beginning of the formation of the solar system, the investigation of the differentiation of planetesimals and the determination of the connections between asteroids and meteorites.